sablokgaurav/doublylinked_graph/README.md

-# doublylinked_graph
+# graph_implementation
-a doubly linked list implementation of the parsing of the node graphs using the julia lang. storing the node connection as a doubly linked list and then implementing a positional pointer. implementing this in julia for faster rates.
+a doubly linked list implementation of the parsing of the node graphs using the julia lang.
+This is learning julia at the same time and writing a node calibration graph in the same. storing the node connection as a doubly linked list and then implementing a positional pointer.

 Gaurav Sablok \
 Academic Staff Member \